 You don’t need to spend lots of cash to make pretty door wreaths this autumn – you can easily make a door wreath DIY with little cost.

 This wreath was made with a few supplies from a craft store and a dollar store.

-I spent around 15 dollars on supplies, which included the wooden wreath from a local craft store, jewelry making wire, and potpourri.
+I spent around 15 dollars on supplies, which included a wooden wreath from a local craft store, jewelry-making wire, and potpourri.

 All you need is a basic wreath form to get started – I used a wooden one that was medium-sized and also a smaller one that had a rough texture.